The tyres are the only contact between the vehicle and the road, so it is essential to keep them in good condition.

-They must: either have a load capacity and a speed capacity at least equal to the original tyres, or correspond to those recommended by your authorised dealer.
+They must either have a load capacity and speed rating at least equal to those of the original tyres, or be recommended by an authorised dealer.

 Failure to heed these instructions could endanger your safety and affect your vehicle’s roadworthiness.

 Risk of loss of control of the vehicle.

 Use in winter

 For safety reasons, fitting snow chains to the rear axle is strictly forbidden.